Article Table Of Contents

 So to create our ranking, we broke places to live into three tiers:

-We then decided, no matter how much anyone loves their town, the best places have more of everything and therefore you need to have over 2,100 people to truly be ‘the best’.
+We then decided, no matter how much anyone loves their town, the best cities to live in South Dakota have more of everything and therefore you need to have over 2,000 people to truly be 'the best'.

 You can see those two top tens at the bottom of the post.

-How We Calculated The Best Place To Live In South Dakota
+How We Calculated The Best Cities To Live In South Dakota

 Now that we had our set of cities, it was time to rank them.